goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 - Library
 - Auth

-These module serves different domains.
+Those modules serve different domains.

 Let's start to deploy your application as a monolith: